By Robert Kale and Jock Purtle

 Smaller Amazon business and micro-businesses are usually best sold privately by the owner through forums or classified websites.
 This applies to Amazon businesses making less than $500,000 in sales per year.

 BROKER – ($100K – $20M)

-Medium sized amazon businesses in the $100k-$20m are best sold through amazon business brokers who help with finding buyers, negotiating and structuring the deal.
-That is amazon businesses doing at least $500,000 per year in sales.
-To sell your medium sized business, check out:
+Medium-sized Amazon businesses in the $100k-$20m are best sold through Amazon business brokers who help with finding buyers and negotiating and structuring the deal.
+These are Amazon businesses doing at least $500,000 per year in sales.
+To sell your medium-sized business, check out:

 Larger businesses are best sold through investment banks or merger and acquisition companies.
 To sell your large business, check out:

-- Business Exits – great if your business is making over $4m dollar profit per year.
+- Business Exits – great if your business is making over $4M in profit per year

 What does it cost to sell my Amazon FBA business?